kamilburda/batcher/docs/sections/Usage.md

 ### Filename Pattern

-The text entry next to `File Name` lets you customize filenames.
+The text entry next to `Filename` lets you customize filenames.
 A popup offers you several components you can combine to create a filename pattern, such as a numbered sequence.

 For details, see [Renaming](Customization/Renaming.md).